TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 38/Job 38.26.md

 ---

-To cause it to rain on a land where no man is; On the wilderness, wherein there is no man;
+To cause it to rain on a land where no man is; on the wilderness, in which there is no man;